DerfJagged/reddit-blackout-scheduler/README.md

 ## Features
 This app is designed to be run manually.

-- Takes in a list of subreddits specified in `variables.py`
+- Takes in a list of subreddits specified in `variables.py`.
-- Asks you if you want to post an announcement to the subreddits, if you want to make them private (start blackout), or make them public (end blackout).
+- Asks you if you want to:
+    - Post an announcement to the subreddits.
+    - If you want to make the subreddits private (start blackout).
+    - If you want to make the subreddits public (end blackout).
-- Saves previous description, sets a temporary one, and reverts back when done
+- Saves previous description, sets a temporary one, and reverts back when done.
-- Ability to set a custom message for the posts
+- Ability to set a custom message for the posts.
 - Options to sticky, distinguish, and lock the post (and its comment), and to set the suggested sort.

 ## Usage